Country Living in a Cariboo Valley

 Once my row is planted, I move the string line and I mark the end of the planted row, either with a stake or even a larger rock.

 Be sure to dig the holes as deep as possible.
+You may want to mix some compost (always the best organic matter) or other non chemical organic fertilizer into the soil.
 If you can dig 12 inches deep, that is fantastic.

 Keep your plants spaced about 1 1/2 feet apart.
 (You’re going to need that extra soil later).
 Some gardeners prefer digging a trench instead of holes; either way works just fine.

 sprouted potato getting planted in garden